frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/therapy_plan.md

 A Therapy Plan lists all the therapies required for the Patient along with the number of sessions which will be conducted for each therapy.
 It also keeps a track of the progress as per no. of sessions completed.

-To create an Therapy Plan, go to:
+To create a Therapy Plan, go to:

 > Home > Healthcare > Rehabilitation and Physiotherapy > Therapy Plan